Distributed Newton Optimization with Maximized Convergence Rate: Step size selection for fast local convergence

 In contrast, matrix $R$ depends on the optimization problem.
 Hence it needs to be estimated.
 We can do so in a distributed manner using dynamic average consensus.
 Let $R_{k}^{i}$ denote the estimate of $R$ obtained at node~$i$ and time $k$, and let $\mathbf{r}_{k}=\mathrm{col}\left(R_{k}^{1},\cdots,R_{k}^{I}\right)$.
 The estimation then is initialized by $R_{1}^{i}=\mathbf{I}_{N}$, for all $i=1,\cdots,I$, i.e., $\mathbf{r}_{1}=\mathrm{col}\left(\mathbf{I}_{N},\cdots,\mathbf{I}_{N}\right)$, and proceeds as follows

 where $\mathfrak{r}\left(\mathbf{x}_{k}\right)=\mathrm{col}\left(\mathfrak{r}^{1}\left(\mathbf{x}_{k}\right),\cdots,\mathfrak{r}^{I}\left(\mathbf{x}_{k}\right)\right)$ with

 In order to compute $\alpha_{k}^{i}$ at each node and time $k$ we need to solve~(\ref{eq:opt-alpha}).
 This requires computing an approximation $s_{k}^{i}$ of $s$ using $R_{k}^{i}$ in place of $R$.
-Since we do not know the value of $y$ for which~(\ref{eq:sol}) holds, we approximate it with the mid point between the largest and smallest eigenvalues of $R_{k}^{i}$, i.e., we choose
+We do not know the value of $y$ which gives the best approximation in~(\ref{eq:sol}).
+But we know from~(\ref{eq:approx}) that $R_{k}^{i}$ approaches $\mathbf{I}$ as $k$ increases.
+We then compute $s_{k}^{i}$ as the mid point between the largest and smallest eigenvalues of $R_{k}^{i}$, i.e., we choose

 We then compute $\alpha_{k}^{i}$ by solving